 West and Eastside Lowland Lakes

-Eastside lakes: Your best bet at some great fishing is the basin lakes!.
+Eastside lakes: Basin lakes are starting to become too warm so get out ASAP and enjoy before it gets too hot!
 Rocky Ford is a good back up option if the wind gets too bad.
 Leeches, streamers, scuds, calibeatis, and midges are the name of the game.
 Get the slip bobber and long leader out and rig two or three chrinomids depending on your casting abilty.

-Westside lakes: Warmer temps are here, which will trigger the the Chrinomids to start hatching in force!
-Rattlesnake lake is always worth a shot early in the season.
+Westside lakes: Warmer temps are here, which will trigger the the Chrinomids to start hatching in force follwed by damsels and callibeatis.
+Rattlesnake lake is always worth a shot at any time in the season.
 Same rules apply here leeches, baitfish, and midges will be on the menu.
 Get your floating and sinking line out to start covering some water.
 Stocking of lowland lakes usually occur in late Feb-Mar for both sides of the state.
 Keep up to date on the weekly stocking report from WDFW. https://wdfw.wa.gov/fishing/plants/weekly/search.php?orderby=StockDate

 View West and Eastside Lowland Lakes Images

-Topwater is here to stay.
-Smallies will be first to eat on top but stay verticle for the bigger large mouths as most fish will be in or around their spawing beds.
+Topwater is here to stay but keep the verticle presentation handy.
+Smallies will be first to eat on top but stay near the bottom for the bigger large mouths as most fish will be in or around their spawing beds.
 Bull frog larvae and crayfish are big meals this time of the year.
-Think low and slow now still.
 Sammamish will warm up quicker than Lake Washington as a general rule.
-Look for bass to be in deeper water/warmer temp contours with heavy structure but looking to move into shalowewr water as it warms.
-They will also be suspended on underwater humps and ledges.
-Don't be afraid to fish in 50'-100' of water either.
+Look for bass to be in shallower water/warmer temp contours with heavy structure but access to feeding shoals and drop offs etc. Smallies like to suspended on underwater humps, ledges, and rock piles.
+Don't be afraid to fish in 10-30' of water either.
 These fish can and do go deep at times.
-After turn over the shallower water will be warmer as oppose to winter when the upper water column is colder.
-These fish are looking for warmer water to get ready for the spawn.

 Cover those lily pads, docks, submerged timber and anywhere with heavy structure.
 Think smaller natural stuff on the pressured areas but jiggy and leggy are the name of the game.
 Bullfrog tadpoles, salamanders, crayfish, and juvenille salmonids are common and can be a big food item.
 Perch or stickleback colored patterns in Lake Washington are eaten by just about anything including big trout.